-Technology & business disruptions encouraged by constantly increasing customer requirements in terms of price, safety, quality, speed etc. & consequently ever shorter life cycles combined with higher product ranges Increasing dependencies & complexities from internal & external areas such as processes, networks or spare part varieties or bottle-necks & operational inefficiencies caused by tier-x supplier shortages etc Fragmentation of ownerships in supply chains due to outsourcing: Companies can benefit from partner competencies, but less vertical integration results in new requirements for strategic alignments across different external parties.
+Technology and business disruptions encouraged by constantly increasing customer requirements in terms of price, safety, quality, speed, etc. and consequently ever shorter life cycles combined with higher product ranges.
+Increasing dependencies and complexities from internal and external areas such as processes, networks or spare part varieties, or bottlenecks and operational inefficiencies caused by tier-x supplier shortages etc. Fragmentation of ownerships in supply chains due to outsourcing: Companies can benefit from partner competencies, but less vertical integration results in new requirements for strategic alignments across different external parties.
 This leads to resource-consuming orchestration efforts.
-Sustainability & environment: Not only considering increasingly extreme weather events that are occurring & disrupting SCs, sustainability across the different SC partners becomes critical Additional risks such as fraud, geopolitical challenges, terrorism, strikes or cyber- and bio-threats are finding an easy access to supply chains due to e.g. outdated and inflexible IT systems or inefficient data and communication processes.
-VUCA is an acronym to describe four distinct types of challenges that companies have to respond to in today's world-markets.
+Sustainability and environment: not only considering increasingly extreme weather events that are occurring and disrupting SCs, sustainability across the different SC partners becomes critical.
+Additional risks such as fraud, geopolitical challenges, terrorism, strikes, or cyber- and bio threats are finding an easy access to supply chains due, for example, to outdated and inflexible IT systems or inefficient data and communication processes.
+1VUCA is an acronym to describe four distinct types of challenges that companies have to respond to in today's worldmarkets.
 The four letters stand for volatility, uncertainty, complexity, and ambiguity.
-Further reading: Bennett, N., Lemoine G.J.
+Further reading: Bennett, N., Lemoine, G.J.
 (2014): What VUCA Really Means for You, HBR.
 Solutions & Trends in the Supply Chain Industry Not surprisingly, the digital transformation is also a major disruptor in the supply chain industry.
 Concepts such as Logistics 4.0 are no longer buzzwords but provide proven benefits for supply chains across all industries.

-The industry is successfully applying technology solutions such as IoT devices, cloud services or big data and predictive analytics.
-Automation or innovations are already providing fascinating business cases like autonomous logistics vehicles, Al support, exoskeletons or 3D printing.
-"Open Data" concepts as well as crowd solutions and strategic collaborations are also at the centre of attention.
+The industry is successfully applying technology solutions such as IoT devices, cloud services, or big data and predictive analytics.
+Automation or innovations are already providing fascinating business cases like autonomous logistics vehicles, Al support, exoskeletons, and 3D printing.
+"Open data" concepts as well as crowd solutions and strategic collaborations are also at the center of attention.
 Outsourcing is a relevant factor.
-3PL revenues grew to 869 billion Dollar in 2017 from 804 billion Dollar yoy, resulting in a worldwide growth of 8.1 percent yoy across all major regions.
-Approximately 90 percent of the interviewed 3PL clients in study from Korn Ferry report that the partnerships have been successful and that the usage of 3PL services contributed to improving the service quality for their end-customers.
-All this makes it a necessity for companies to internally and externally integrate their supply chain processes and develop individual solutions to their specific challenges - often together with 3PL or 4PL logistic service providers.
-Korn Ferry (2019): Third-Party Logistics Study.
-4 Outsourcing This Could be Your Benefits from Logistics Outsourcing
+3PL revenues grew to \$869 billion in 2017 from \$804 billion YOY, resulting in a worldwide growth of 8.1 percent YOY across all major region.2 Approximately 90 percent of the interviewed 3PL clients in the study from Korn Ferry report that the partnerships have been successful and that the usage of 3PL services contributed to improving the service quality for their endcustomers.
+All this makes it a necessity for companies to internally and externally integrate their supply chain processes and develop individual solutions to their specific challenges - often together with 3PL or 4PL logistics service providers.
+4 Outsourcing These Could Be Your Benefits from Logistics Outsourcing

-Optimised information flow & (order) management should accordingly reduce delays & cycle-/lead-times
+Optimized information flow and (order) management should accordingly reduce delays and cycle/lead times

-More reliable & integrated data management should lead to e.g. higher inventory & stock processing accuracy
+More reliable and integrated data management should lead, for example, to higher inventory and stock processing accuracy

 Increased SC security

 via alternative supply sources or

-transport options & sharing of
+transport options and sharing of

 risks such as ForEx

-Efficiency in operations & the elimination of waste & inefficiencies
+Efficiency in operations and the elimination of waste and inefficiencies

-Valuable insights into state-of-the art logistics & develop a competitive advantage
+Valuable insights into state-of-the-art logistics and development of a competitive advantage

-More agile & dynamic SC in order respond quickly in case of uncertainties (better SC contingency management)
+More agile and dynamic SC in order to respond quickly in case of uncertainties (better SC contingency management)

-Forecasting/planning competencies & sharing experiences around e.g. port operations or customs delays
+Forecasting/planning competencies and sharing experiences about issues such as. port operations or customs delays

-A positive impact on the company's financial performance such as an increase in (inventory) turnover is a common result.
+A positive impact on the company's financial performance such as an increase in (inventory) turnover is a common result